 Final Thoughts: It’s About Your Goals, Not Trends

-So next time you’re in that baking aisle, take a breath.
-Read the labels.
-Know your goals.
-And maybe—just maybe—buy both.
-Because sometimes, the best kitchen is the one that’s ready for anything.
+Next time you are in the baking aisle, take a deep breath.
+Check the labels!
+Decide on your objectives...
+Then perhaps, buy both!
+Because sometimes, the best kitchen is the one that is versatile.

 Ready to experiment?
 Try our favorite Almond Meal Banana Bread or Crispy Almond-Crusted Chicken Tenders .
 And if you’re new to gluten-free baking, grab our free substitution chart—it’s saved my desserts more than once.